scottchiefbaker/dool/README.md

 ### 📈 Bits vs Bytes:

 One of the changes in `dool` is measurement of network and disk bandwidth in *bits* instead of bytes.
-This can be confusing if you're used to seeing the lower numbers in `dstat`.
+This can be confusing if you're used to seeing lower numbers in `dstat`.
 If you'd rather see bandwidth reported in bytes you can pass the `--bytes` option.